cepthomas/PyBagOfTricks/README.md

 Python odds and ends, mainly for debugging (esp.
 Sublime Text plugins).

 ![logo](felix600.jpg)

 # PbotPdb

 - Server for debugging python remotely over a tcp connection.
 - Initially developed for debugging Sublime Text plugins but is actually generally useful standalone.
-- [SbotDev](https://github.com/cepthomas/SbotDev) demonstrates how to use it for ST plugins.
 - There's a fair amount hacked from [remote-db](https://github.com/ionelmc/python-remote-pdb).
 - Built for ST4 on Windows.
 Linux and OSX should be ok but are minimally tested.